shopgate/retail-red-docs/markdown/guides/integrations/ship-from-store/overview.md

 There are three major ways of integrating Ship-From-Store:

 - Complete Shopgate Integration:
-  - Shopgate get the orders,
+  - Shopgate get the orders
   - Shopgate does the routing and
   - Shopgate manages the fulfillment
   - all order status updates will get synched back to merchant
 - Shopgate Routing Integration:
-  - Shopgate gets the orders,
+  - Shopgate gets the orders
   - Shopgate does the routing and
   - Fulfillment gets done by the merchant
   - Status updates have to be synched from both sides